Key Takeaways

 - Ear discomfort

-- Practicing relaxation techniques such as deep breathing or mindfulness meditation to reduce stress and anxiety
+- Practice relaxation techniques such as deep breathing or mindfulness meditation to reduce stress and anxiety.

 - Trouble hearing conversations in noisy places and with a lot of background noise or loud sounds